Business Growth

 Year-round full service $120 - $150/month Reduced winter rate, 12-month contract

-Pool openings/closings: Billed separately at $150-$300 each, depending on pool size and complexity.
-This is high-margin work — a skilled tech can do 3-4 openings or closings per day.
+Pool openings and closings are usually billed separately at $150-$300 each, depending on pool size and complexity.
+That work is often high-margin because an experienced technician can handle several openings or closings in a day without sacrificing quality.

-Hard water surcharge: Some Albuquerque operators add a $10-$20/month surcharge for pools with calcium hardness above 400 ppm, reflecting the additional sequestrant, acid, and salt cell maintenance required.
-If you don't surcharge, build this cost into your base price.
+Some operators add a $10-$20 monthly surcharge for pools with calcium hardness above 400 ppm.
+That reflects the extra sequestrant, acid, and salt cell maintenance required.
+If you do not surcharge, build those costs into your base pricing so hard-water accounts do not quietly erode margin.

 Licensing